 The posterior inclusion probabilities for the hyper g-prior approach for the business growth models are shown below (Table 5).
 Here, the most important covariates for inclusion are found to be CRM practices (OPER_PR_1), lean practices (OPER_PR_4), health and safety practices (SOC_PR_2), and the country effect of France.
 Furthermore, the energy consumption and emissions performance (ENV_PE_3) is selected for inclusion except for the Poisson and NB models.
-Other variables marginally included by some of the models are SRM practices (OPER_PR_2), the adoption of standardized environmental system practice (ENV_PR_1), the long term relationship with customer performance (ENV_PE_3).
+Other variables marginally included by some of the models are SRM practices (OPER_PR_2), the adoption of standardized environmental system practice (ENV_PR_1), the long term relationship with customer performance (OPER_PE_1) and the reduction of energy consumption and emissions performance (ENV_PE_3).